 Antenna loops are simply insulated copper electrical wire with a resistor soldered to the end of the loop.
-If you prefer to make loops yourself or have a special need, the wire can be purchased at most hardware stores while the 470 ohm resistor is available at various online stores including Amazon.
+If you prefer to make loops yourself or have a special need, the wire can be purchased at most hardware stores while the resistor (470 ohm optimal) is available at many electronic stores.